-It is expected that a progress result will be released by the Electoral Officer by approximately 2pm on Saturday 8 October 2022.
+It is expected that a progress result will be released by the Electoral Officer by 2pm on Saturday 11 October 2025.
 The preliminary result will follow and will be released as soon as all ordinary voting papers have been received and processed at the processing centre.
-This is likely to be by approximately 5pm Sunday 9 October.
+This is likely to be by 5pm Sunday 12 October, if not before.

 Candidates will be advised of the progress results on election day - either by email or phone.
 Only two attempts to communicate the progress result to any candidate will be made.
 These will be made around the time that progress results are posted to the council website.
 Results will be available via: